hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_firewall_policy.html.markdown

 ---

-The `override` block supports the following:
+A `override` block supports the following:

 * `rule_group_name` - (Required) The managed rule group to override.